U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Improving energy efficiency not only benefits the homeowner, but the entire nation.
 If just one of every 10 U.S. homes cut their energy use by 25%, Americans could save over $5 billion per year on their energy bills and eliminate greenhouse gas emissions equivalent to taking 225 million cars off the road.
 Additionally, homeowners find energy efficient homes to be more comfortable because less air leakage and more insulation help minimize drafts and temperature variation.

-Since 2009, over 10,000 homes across the United States have achieved the energy efficiency criteria of DOE's Builders Challenge initiative.
+Since 2008, nearly 15,000 homes across the United States have achieved the energy efficiency criteria of DOE's Builders Challenge initiative.
 Homes that meet the Builders Challenge are approximately 30% more energy efficient than a typical new home built to code.

 The Better Buildings Neighborhood Program is testing new business models for community-scale energy efficiency upgrades with more than 40 competitively-selected state and local governments.

-Over 200,000 homes have been retrofitted under the Home Performance with ENERGY STAR Program since its inception, with estimated savings ranging from 15% to 30% for homeowners
+Over 300,000 homes have been retrofitted under the Home Performance with ENERGY STAR Program since its inception, with estimated savings ranging from 15% to 30% for homeowners.

 The biennial Solar Decathlon has become the national show case for the future of housing.
 Its success has spread to Europe and China which will host their own solar decathlons in the coming year.